g-adopt/g-adopt.github.io/docs/install.md

     python3 firedrake-install

 More detailed instructions for installing Firedrake and suggestions for troubleshooting can be found on the [Firedrake website](https://www.firedrakeproject.org/download.html).
-Note that the install proceduce may take up to one hour depending on your system.
+Note that the install procedure may take up to one hour depending on your system.

 Once Firedrake is installed you will need to activate the Firedrake virtual environent every time you want